twilio/twilio-chat-demo-ios/README.md

 - A clone of this repository
 - A way to generate client tokens
+- The .framework file from the IP Messaging client for iOS distribution

 In the ChannelListViewController.m file, find the line that Xcode will let you know is an error.
 Delete that #error line and fill in a client token in the line below: